WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ### Wasabi Wallet Under the Hood

-Wasabi is an [open-source](https://github.com/zkSNACKs/WalletWasabi/), desktop Bitcoin wallet, working on Windows, Linux and OSX, written in [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) (C#), which is cross platform and open source .NET.
+Wasabi is an [open-source](https://github.com/zkSNACKs/WalletWasabi/), desktop Bitcoin wallet, working on Windows, Linux and macOS, written in [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) (C#), which is cross platform and open source .NET.
 Wasabi uses [NBitcoin](https://github.com/MetacoSA/NBitcoin/) as its Bitcoin library, to which Wasabi developers are frequent contributors: [@lontivero](https://github.com/lontivero), [@nopara73](https://github.com/nopara73).
 Wasabi uses [Avalonia](https://github.com/AvaloniaUI/Avalonia/) library as its UI framework where Wasabi developer [@danwalmsley](https://github.com/danwalmsley) is a maintainer.
 Wasabi does not support and does not plan to support other currencies in the future.